alexVamvounisMongo/AtlasWorkshop/README.md

 Download and Install MongoDB Compass, this is verified MongoDB software.
 Please only use this official link.﻿

-Attendees must connect to the JPMC-GUEST-NETWORK on their personal laptop for the workshop.
+Attendees may need to connect to a guest network on their personal laptop for the workshop.

 Ability to install binaries on your personal laptop - NodeJS, Python pip3 etc.